Founder & CEO

 Gale aka the “Queen of Networking” is a business consultant, mother of two amazing women, survivor and thriver.
 Her unique ability to connect individuals and see the bigger picture has helped countless clients develop strategic marketing plans, create targeted business initiatives and write networking plans to help them achieve their professional business goals.
 A sought after speaker on the subject of networking and building relationships, some of her speaking engagements have included: The Virginia Women’s Business Conference, Modern Femme Conference, Business Women of Loudoun, Empowering Women’s Conference at Radford University, American University, Johns Hopkins University and the National Veteran’s Small Business Conference.Gale has a strong desire to help others and joined G.R.O.W. to do just that.

-Favorite Quote: “Create the highest, grandest vision possible for your life, because you come what you believe.”- Oprah Winfrey
+Favorite Quote: “Create the highest, grandest vision possible for your life, because you become what you believe.”- Oprah Winfrey

 Lynette is passionate about creating special moments for each event she plans.
 She has been planning events since 2008 and recognizes that organization and details are an area that she excels in.
 Additionally, Lynette has a MBA in Human Resource Management from Strayer University.
 She currently works as an HR Specialist, handling all of HR for a building of over 250 associates.
 Lynette has over 7 years’ experience in the HR field and has a true passion for helping others.
 To date, Lynette has helped successfully coordinate G.R.O.W.’s launch event as well as the equally successful follow up event, ‘We Need To Talk; A Candid Conversation on Domestic Violence.
 As a board member, she plays a pivotal role in G.R.O.W.’s event planning, organization and HR administration.